TobyDJackson/WindAndTrees_FEM/README.md

  ![alt text](https://github.com/TobyDJackson/WindAndTrees_FEM/blob/master/image/QSM%20Process.png)

+ These packages only use columns 1-9 of the QSM (radius, length, xyz coordinates, xyz vectors, parent index).
  Output variable is by default strain, but can be changed.
  Users require lots of parameters and material properties data, so the code  may require changing if this is unavailable.